We use cookies to understand how people use Depot.

 Maven is a build automation and project management tool primarily used for Java projects that helps developers manage dependencies, build processes, and documentation in a centralized way.
 It follows a convention-over-configuration approach by providing a standard project structure and build lifecycle, allowing teams to quickly begin development without extensive configuration.

-Depot Cache provides a remote cache service that can be used with Maven, allowing you to incrementally cache and reuse parts of your builds.
+Depot Cache provides a remote cache service that works with Maven, allowing you to incrementally cache and reuse parts of your builds.
 This cache is accessible from anywhere, both on your local machine and on CI/CD systems.

 <cache xmlns="http://maven.apache.org/BUILD-CACHE-CONFIG/1.0.0"